TYPO3-Headless/nuxt-typo3/docs/frontend/forms.md

 ## Component data flow
 To handle [Form Framework](https://docs.typo3.org/m/typo3/tutorial-editors/master/en-us/ContentElements/ContactForm/Index.html) we have implemented [FormFramework Content Element](https://github.com/TYPO3-Initiatives/nuxt-typo3/blob/master/lib/components/T3CeFormFormframework/T3CeFormFormframework.vue) which uses [T3Form component](https://github.com/TYPO3-Initiatives/nuxt-typo3/blob/master/lib/components/T3Form/T3Form.vue).
 This is good example of distribution UI components and Content elements where UI is responsible for displaying interface based on delivered props.
 In that specific case FormFramework Content Element is responsible for delivering props to UI and submiting form data to API.
 You can use [T3Form component](https://github.com/TYPO3-Initiatives/nuxt-typo3/blob/master/lib/components/T3Form/T3Form.vue) for more specific cases, not only for T3FormFramework - you can build your own forms, not related with FormFramework ContentElement.
+One thing you have to do is use our T3Form schema.
 You may also override whole T3Form component to implement complicated scenarios.
 However, before you decide to do so, please read this documentation.
 We have provided a lot of ways of customising forms.

 For model validation we have used [VeeValidate](https://vee-validate.logaretm.com/v3) plugin which in our opinion is the best way to validate forms in Vue.js applications.

 ## FormFramework Content Element
 Entry point for form handling is [`T3CeFormFormframework`](https://github.com/TYPO3-Initiatives/nuxt-typo3/blob/master/lib/components/T3CeFormFormframework/T3CeFormFormframework.vue) and this component is responsible for wraping `T3Form` and exchaning information between them.
-At this level you can override form template or default I18n labels.
+At this level you can override form template, default I18n labels and customize mapping fields to T3Form schema.

 ### Customize T3CeFormFormframework
 To customize `T3CeFormFormframework` you have to register a new one with the same name.
 This is common solution to [override global components](https://typo3-initiatives.github.io/nuxt-typo3/from-scratch/3-customization.html#_2-2-register-your-component).